Crowdsourcing Design and the Bargain Basement

 - Buying a cheap, ready-made template does not differentiate your business in the marketplace.
 Unique IS valuable.
 If 500 other businesses are using the same template (especially if they’re in your industry – and note that most template sites are categorized by industry) imagine what a potential web-surfing customer might do after seeing 10 very similar, if not exact, websites?
 Remember the old saying about first impressions?
 You have about 3 seconds to make one on the web.

 - Contracts.
-What type of contracts, or lack thereof, is happening out in this free-for-all marketplace?
-I recently ran across a site called Fiverr where people will do just about anything for $5.
+What type of contracts, or lack thereof, are happening out in this free-for-all marketplace?
+I recently ran across a site where people will do just about anything for $5.
 And yes, design was on there.
-You could be “purchasing” a rights-managed piece of vector art and be totally unaware of it – or simply getting clip art, or a stolen or knock off design.
+You could be “purchasing” a rights-managed image or vector art and be totally unaware of it.
+Or you may simply be getting clip art, or a stolen or knock off design.
 When you hire a professional, they will have you sign an agreement before starting work and this agreement should actually protect both parties.
-I noted 99designs has a “100% money back guarantee” – which basically means that if a customer doesn’t like what they see after posting a project, they don’t pay for anything and therefore any “designer” doesn’t get paid either.
+I noted one of the top crowdsource design sites has a “100% money back guarantee” – which basically means that if a customer doesn’t like what they see after posting a project, they don’t pay for anything and therefore any “designer” doesn’t get paid either.
 Sounds like a great deal for the customer, right?!
-This would be like driving your car into several auto repair shops, where you state, “I need a new engine parts – install those for me, show me what you got!”
+This would be like driving your car into several auto repair shops, where you state, “I need a new engine parts – install those for me … show me what you got!”
 Each mechanic then works on the car and installs various parts under the pretense that you MIGHT choose to pay them.
 Do you see how ridiculous a notion that is?
-Just like a mechanic is trained to work on an engine, a programmer is trained to write code or a designer is trained to take a vague concept and turn it into a visual representation of your company, service, or product in order to give YOU the competitive edge.
+Just like a mechanic is trained to work on an engine, a programmer is trained to write code and a designer is trained to take a vague concept and turn it into a visual representation of your company, service, or product in order to give YOU the competitive edge.

 Going Rates – Here vs. There

-Someone recently pointed out that a, “3rd world designer” can make more money doing one logo for $50 than everyone else in their community does for a whole month.
-While that’s a fabulous notion that someone can make a living to support themselves in their country for $50 a month that does not fly in North America. $50 barely buys us a couple bags of groceries.
-Freelancers and small design firms are stuck paying for their own health insurance (anywhere from $150 a month on up), rent or mortgage, fees for the latest software (I’m sorry, but odds are, the people cranking out templates in some of the countries overseas are probably not using an authorized copy of Adobe Creative Suite) … the list of expenses just goes on and on.
+Someone recently pointed out that a designer operating outside of North America, or any other country where rates for deisgn can be higher, can make more money doing one logo for $50 than everyone else in their community does for a whole month.
+While that’s great that someone can make a living to support themselves in their country for $50, that really doesn’t fly here in North America. $50 barely buys us a couple bags of groceries.
+Freelancers and small design firms are stuck paying for their own health insurance (anywhere from $150 a month on up), rent or mortgage, fees for the latest software … the list of expenses just goes on and on.
 With that and the actual talent, knowledge and many other qualities it takes to be a designer, the rates in our industry have steadily risen over the years to become somewhat standardized hourly wages.

 Here is a true example of the effects of this.
-About 5 years ago we encountered a potential client who, after contacting us, explained to us that they paid to have a site developed by a company located in India.
+A number of years ago my company was contacted by a potential client who explained to me that they paid to have a site developed by a company located in India.
 They had trouble contacting them (vast time difference, response delays), trouble understanding them (language barrier), and at the end of it all had a half built site they were not happy with.
-They explained that they paid a large sum of money and have no legal recourse (overseas – good luck enforcing any agreement) and they need to get their site functional as soon as possible.
+They explained that they paid a large sum of money and have no legal recourse (overseas – good luck enforcing any agreement) and they needed to get their site functional as soon as possible.
 While I sympathized with their story and current situation I was shocked by what they did next – they asked us for a drastically discounted rate because they had, “paid all this money out already and didn’t get anything!”
-Since when did the responsibility to fix a project for next to nothing, simply because the potential client got ripped off, fall to the next design company they called?
+Since when did the responsibility to fix a project for next to nothing, simply because the potential client got ripped off, fall to the next design company or freelancer they called?

 After hearing this same story for about the 10th time it got pretty old and I knew things were changing.
-All but a couple of these types of contacts ended up becoming good paying clients.
+Only a couple of these types of contacts ended up becoming good paying clients.
 The rest disappeared after being presented with a realistic quote to fix their issues.
 I actually considered that a GOOD THING!
-If people want something at a vast discount or free then they are not worth the time of a professional because they do not value that professional’s knowledge, skills, talent, education, real life work experience or problem solving (I could go on and on).
+If people want something at a vast discount (or for free) then they are not worth the time of a professional because they do not value that professional’s knowledge, skills, talent, education, real life work experience or problem solving.

 A Designer’s Job

-Besides all of what I’ve mentioned already, what is happening in the industry kind of exemplifies to me how so many people have forgotten (or simply don’t care anymore) that design shouldn’t be a commodity and that part of the job of a designer is to use design to help a client differentiate their business and therefore have a competitive edge in the market place.
-Most importantly, part of a designer’s job is to educate the client as to why GOOD, QUALITY, UNIQUE design IS important to them and why it’s WORTH PAYING FOR.
-Sites such as those mentioned here go against all of that and although plenty of people are now justifying their very existence, it is still not the designer’s making the money – it’s the site owners.
+Besides all of what I’ve mentioned already, what is happening in the industry kind of exemplifies to me how so many people have forgotten (or simply don’t care anymore) that design shouldn’t be a commodity and that part of the job of a designer is to use design to help a client differentiate their business, meet their goals, connect with their market, and gain a competitive edge.
+Most importantly, part of a designer’s job is to educate the client as to why good, quality, unique design is important to them and why it’s valuable to them.
+Crowdsource, contest, bidding, and commodity websites go against all of that and although plenty of people are now justifying their very existence, it is still not the designer’s making going rates.
+It’s the site owners that are cleaning up.
 The designers are being used as cheap, expendable labor.

 So what’s a pro to do?